 Take the glass on the pipe to the marver (the steel table) and then roll the glass across it.
 Using the marver helps distribute the heat through and shape the glass into a more symmetrical cylinder, cooling the surface of the glass as it touches the cooler steel.
-The shape should be about two times longer than it is wide and then cool the tip a little.
+The shape should be about two times longer than wide, and then cool the tip a little.

 Blow the Bubble

 Blow air into the pipe and trap it by capping your thumb over the opening.
-The air will move through the pipe, getting heating and go to the area of least resistance, the glass.
+The air will move through the pipe, getting heated and going to the glass area of least resistance.
 A bubble will start to expand into the gathered and shaped glass.
-Once the starter bubble is the desired size you can remove your thumb and shape the bubble on the marver.
+Once the starter bubble is the desired size, you can remove your thumb and shape the bubble on the marver.

 Take another Gather